shreya-ugemuge-comprinno/Database-automation/etl_migration_postgressql/README.md

 Column alias syntax "colname" = expression — MSSQL style :- 2 views

-Procedures — 3 skipped
+**Procedures — 3 skipped**
 All 3 are T-SQL procedures that need manual rewrite to PL/pgSQL.

-The logic is intact in C:\migration\audit.json under procedures.
+**Function**
+Functions, that are present all are MS SQL sever specific which are all on dbo schema since we are not migrating that schema the function are automatically dropped.

+Reason why dbo schema was skipped during migration the dbo schema in SQL Server is the default schema assigned to system-level and administrative objects.
+It is specific to the SQL Server platform and contains no business data.